varunpav/Classifying-Recyclables/README.md

 Use the myModel.compile method to configure the model for training.

-Use the myModel.fit method to train the model using the trianing data.
+Use the myModel.fit method to train the model using the training data.